proggi64/fischertechnik-box-foundation/README.md

 - PlacementOptions.scad
 - Rotation.scad

-Additionally, here are the STL files of the empty 190x130 and 130x95 boxes that are used to place the building block elements.
+Additionally, in the base folder are the STL files of the empty 190x130 and 130x95 boxes that are used to place the building block elements.

 ## ModelBase
 Contains simple and complex parametrized base objects that are used with different aparameters by concrete elements.